harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/customize-scan-image.md

 - `owasp_scan_oob` and `owasp_scan_with_binaries` run in parallel:

   - `owasp_scan_oob` uses the [OWASP Dependency-Check step](/docs/security-testing-orchestration/sto-techref-category/owasp-scanner-reference) out-of-the box in orchestration mode.
 The step fails when trying to scan a repository with Yarn or PNPM because it doesn't have the required binaries.
-The failure strategy is set to Ignore so it doesn't stop the pipeline.
+This step has a failure strategy to ignore all errors so it doesn't stop the pipeline.

   - `owasp_scan_with_binaries` uses the [custom OWASP image](#extend-the-base-image-with-yarn-and-pnpm) that includes the binaries required to scan Yarn and PNPM repositories.